idlesummer/tasker/README.md

 ## Contributing

 Found a bug?
 Want to add a feature?
-Awesome!

 1. Check [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for guidelines
 2. Open an issue or PR